A Cheese (Hold the Beef) Burger

 If you’re a North American of a certain age, you’ll recall a mid-1980s series of commercials in which a popular fast foods chain disparaged the allegedly puny size of its competitors’ burgers by asking, “Where’s the beef?”
 You’d have good cause to ask in the case of this particular burger since it includes no beef whatsoever.
 Instead, a grilled cheese patty is the star here.

 For years I’ve enjoyed what are called grilling cheeses, which have high melting points and can be browned on a barbeque grill or stovetop grill pan without losing their shape or otherwise turning into a gooey mess.
+Personally I prefer one of the best gas ranges when I’m cooking meats.
 These include Mexican queso blanco, Cypriot halloumi, Indian paneer, Greek kasseri, and certain varieties of farmer’s cheese.
 And the thought occurred: why not a cheese-glorious-cheese-and-only-cheese burger made from one of these ingredients?
 Just to be on the safe side, I checked The Free Online Dictionary, which defines a burger as:

 So, yes, this sandwich walks like, talks like, looks like, cooks like, and ultimately is a burger, although an unconventional one.